SamarAkkila/CountriesExercise/README.md

 This iOS app is built using Swift and follows the Model-View-ViewModel (MVVM) architecture to fetch and display country data from a remote API.
 It supports real-time filtering based on user input and provides a clean, responsive UI using UIKit.

-The app takes advantage of Swift Concurrency (async/await) for smooth asynchronous operations and adopts a protocol-oriented programming approach to ensure modularity and flexibility for future enhancements.
+The app takes advantage of Swift Concurrency (async/await) for smooth and efficient asynchronous operations, and is structured to support future scalability and modularity through clear separation of concerns.

 #🔑 Features